New model structures for Algebraic Quantum Field Theory

-where $\upf$ is an equivalence in the extension model and $\upg$ a projective cofibration, then $\widetilde{\upf}$ is an equivalence in the extension model.
+where $\upf$ is an equivalence in the extension model structure and $\upg$ a projective cofibration, then $\widetilde{\upf}$ is an equivalence in the extension model structure.

-First note that, as equivalences in the extension model are closed under retracts, we can consider without loss of generality that $\upg$ is a cellular proj-cofibration, i.e. $\upg$ is a transfinite composite of pushouts of generating proj-cofibrations $\upg_{\upalpha}$.
-Recalling that the projective model on $\Alg_{\OpN}$ is transferred through the pair
+First note that, as equivalences in the extension model structure are closed under retracts, we can consider without loss of generality that $\upg$ is a cellular proj-cofibration, i.e. $\upg$ is a transfinite composite of pushouts of generating proj-cofibrations $\upg_{\upalpha}$.
+Recalling that the projective model structure on $\Alg_{\OpN}(\V)$ is transferred through the (free $\OpN$-algebra, forgetful) adjunction

 it is clear that each pushout in the transfinite composite is of the form